 Immediate evaluation is necessary when the leg looks crooked or is the pain is severe.
-If movement of the toes worsens symptoms, then a compartment syndrome may be developing, which requires attention immediately.
-If bone is sticking out through the skin this is also an emergency that needs to be evaluated to prevent infections and other complications.
+If the movement of the toes worsens symptoms, then a compartment syndrome may be developing, which requires attention immediately.
+If the bone is sticking out through the skin this is also an emergency that needs to be evaluated to prevent infections and other complications.

 - These are always necessary not only to the tibia but to the ankle and knee to rule out other fractured bones.

-- Measuring the pressure in the compartments may be needed and done in an emergency setting to rule out an elevation of the compartment pressures, which could cause severe damage to the muscles, nerves, arteries and veins.
+- Measuring the pressure in the compartments may be needed and done in an emergency setting to rule out an elevation of the compartment pressures, which could cause severe damage to the muscles, nerves, arteries, and veins.

 90+% of all tibia fractures can be treated without surgery.
 Surgical emergencies include pending compartment syndrome or open fractures in which the bone is sticking through the skin.